bishalk21/CodingPractice/react-js-zero-to-hero/chapter-02-igniting-our-app/README.md

 NPM is a package manager for all the modules and packages that are used in a projects.
 NPM is used for installing packages and publishing our own packages as well.

-- an online repository for the publishing of open-source Node.js projects
-- a command-line utility for interacting with said repository that aids in
     - package installation,
     - version management, and
     - dependency management.

-2. What is the use of npm?

-npm makes it easy for JavaScript developers to share and reuse code, and it makes it easy to update the code that you’re sharing.
-It’s built on Node.js, npm, and Git, and is distributed with the Node.js binary distribution.

 https://github.com/npm/npm-expansions/blob/master/expansions.txt